Video over IP Glossary

 RTSP – Real Time Streaming Protocol falls under Internet Streaming and being adopted for real time streaming over networks.

-SMPTE 2059 - These are the network timing and synchronizing standards enabling “Network Genlock”.
-Originally developed by Sony, based on the IEEE 1588 Precision Time Protocol (PTP) standard.
+SMPTE 2059 – These are the network timing and synchronizing standards enabling “Network Genlock”.
+Based on the IEEE 1588 Precision Time Protocol (PTP) standard.

-SMPTE 2110 - This is the SMPTE designation assigned to the VSF TR03 & TR04 submittal as the future Standard to transport audio and Video over IP networks.
+SMPTE 2110 – This is the SMPTE designation for the industry standards and specifications to transport audio and Video over IP networks with full interoperability.

 - 2110-10: Timing and definitions